 Plus, how can you teach something you’ve never done?
 Or why would you teach people your methods if you weren’t successfully using them?
 Unfortunately, that’s what many of these so-called VA Trainers and Coaches do.
 They end up taking your hard-earned money and you have nothing to show for it when you’re done either working with them directly or when you’ve completed their Virtual Assistant Training Course.
 To me, it’s just wrong and unethical to boot.

 I’m sorry but you’re not qualified to be a coach or trainer if you’ve not run a successful VA business for at least 3 years (the bare minimum in my opinion).
 Experience is MOST important when teaching or coaching others – NOT being book smart (or by purchasing a DIY program, slapping your logo on it, and then teaching it).

-In my post What To Watch Out For Before Buying VA Training Or Hiring A VA Coach I share what to look out for and more details including:
+In my post 5 Signs That You’re About To Invest In the Wrong Virtual Assistant Coaching Or Training I share what to look out for and more details including:

 - The lies you’ll see in marketing

 - Tips to help you find the right training for you

 Choosing The Right Virtual Assistant Training Course Tip 2: Be Aware Of Bad Advice

 Since the online business world including the VA industry is growing more than ever thanks to the pandemic there are certain things to watch out for when you’re about to invest in a Virtual Assistant Training Course.
 These are what I call “bad advice” since many times they either don’t work or set you up for failure instead of success.